 - 2 Tablespoons cold almond milk or water

-- 1/4 cup cold butter or dairy-free butter vegan
+- 1/4 cup cold butter , (or sub coconut oil)

 - In the bowl of a food processor, pulse the almond flour, coconut flour and salt a few times to break up all of the clumps.

-In a small bowl, whisk together the egg white and almond milk or water.
+- In a small bowl, whisk together the egg white and almond milk or water.

-Add the butter and pulse 5-7 times until it is broken into clumps slightly smaller than a pea.
+- Add the butter and pulse 5-7 times until it is broken into clumps slightly smaller than a pea.

 - With the processor running, add the egg/water mixture in a thin stream until the dough forms a ball of dough.

-Turn off the machine and let it sit for 15 seconds before proceeding (this allows the flour to absorb the moisture from the buttermilk)
+- Turn off the machine and let it sit for 15 seconds before proceeding (this allows the flour to absorb the moisture from the buttermilk)

 - Loosen the parchment from both sides of the dough and then carefully slide the dough into a lightly greased 9" pie or tart pan.
-Alternately, you can simply turn the dough directly into a greasted pie pan and use the heel of your hand to gently spread the dough.
+Alternately, you can simply turn the dough directly into a greased pie pan and use the heel of your hand to gently spread the dough.

-Refrigerate for at least 30 minutes (and up to overnight) before using.
+- Refrigerate for at least 30 minutes (and up to overnight) before using.